mkusaka/iocraft-note/README.md

-# iocraft Search UI Demo
+# iocraft Demo Applications

+This repository contains demo applications built with the iocraft library.

+## Projects

+### 1. Product Search UI

-A product search UI demo application built with the iocraft library.
+A product search UI demo application located in the root directory.

-## Features
+#### Features

 - Product search with filtering by name, category, and brand
 - Navigation with arrow keys